Kevin Keegan: 1982–1984: Newcastle United

 Keegan's last league game was against Brighton & Hove Albion, scoring in a 3–1 victory.
 He played 78 times in his Newcastle career, scoring 48 goals and helping promote them from the Second Division in 1984.
 His final appearance for Newcastle came in a friendly against Liverpool some days later, leaving the pitch in a helicopter while still dressed in his kit.
-Thirteen-year-old Alan Shearer, who Keegan would later sign while manager of Newcastle, was a ball boy in Keegan's testimonial.
+Thirteen-year-old Alan Shearer, whom Keegan would later sign while manager of Newcastle, was a ball boy at Keegan's testimonial.

-Keegan moved with his family to Spain.
-He claimed he would never enter football management, but did carry out occasional work as a football pundit for British television.

 1985: Blacktown City

 In April 1985, Keegan briefly came out of retirement to play a two-game stint as a guest player for Blacktown City in Australia's National Soccer League.
-He scored in the first fixture in a 3–2 loss to Canberra City.
+He scored on his debut in a 3–2 loss to Canberra City.